Mahidharapura Kingdoms: Decline of Angkor: after 1200s

+For the reign of Jayavarman VII the plateau is the one part of the wider region where Angkorian administration is attested epigraphically.
+Seven Sanskrit inscriptions of śaka 1108, that is 1186, record his hospital foundations, K.368, K.375, K.386, K.387, K.395, K.402 and K.952.
+Five of them come from the Nakhon Ratchasima region, and the group also takes in sites in Chaiyaphum and Surin, at Sai Fong on the Mekong and near Ubon.
+David K. Wyatt reads Pracinburi and the Khorat Plateau as having remained firmly within the Angkorian sphere, in contrast with Grahi and Lopburi, whose inscriptions of the same years show no indication of Angkorian political or administrative power, though he adds that the absence is not conclusive.
 Traces of Angkor influence on Vimayapura began to disappear after the reign of Jayavarman VII (r.
 1181–1218).
-Several vassals began to break away.
+Several dependencies ceased to answer to it.
 After the house of Mahidharapura, which originated from Vimayapura and ruled Angkor for more than 250 years, was overthrown, the weak rule period began during the reign of the Trasak Paem house.
 Angkor's power waned and entered the Dark Age around the 15th century.
 During this period, reliable sources about both the Phimai region and Cambodia are very rare.
 Phimai, as well as other polities in the Khorat Plateau, were very sparsely populated.

 To the west, after losing Angkor to Sūryavaṃśa Mahidharapura in 1006, there was no record regarding the Candravaṃśa Bhavapura, neither in the Tonlé Sap Basin nor at the Khorakhapura or Nakhon Raj (lit. 'city of kings') in the westernmost Mun Basin.
 Several Thai scholars identified Mueang Rad (เมืองราด) of King Pha Mueang, mentioned in the Wat Si Chum Inscription, with Khorakhapura.
 The city played a major role in the formation of the Sukhothai Kingdom as the father of Pha Mueang, named Srinaonamthum, enthroned as the King of Sukhothai-Si Satchanalai from 1157 to 1182, succeeding a Tai–Mon monarch, whose chief center has been shifted to Lavapura of Lavo since 1106, and the former center Si Satchanalai was considered their northern fortress.
-After losing Sukhothai-Si Satchanalai, Lavo nobles successfully overthrew Srinaonamthum in 1182, which caused Pha Mueang to join forces with the King of Mueang Bang Yang named Si Inthrathit and retook Sukhothai in 1238.
+After losing Sukhothai-Si Satchanalai, Lavo nobles successfully overthrew Srinaonamthum in 1182, which caused Pha Mueang to join forces with the King of Mueang Bang Yang named Si Inthrathit and take Sukhothai from its holder in 1238.
 King Pha Mueang and Srinaonamthum were reportedly linked to the Lavo monarchs, likely during the era preceding the ascendancy of the Tai-Mon dynasty of Chaliang over Lavo.
 Some believed Pha Mueang was later enthroned as the Angkorian king Indravarman III (r.
 1295–1308), but this presumption is debated.